biodash/biodash.github.io/content/codeclub/S03E08_loops/index.md

 }
 ```

-A simple example will help to understand the syntax:
+The simple example below will help to understand the syntax.
+(Note that this example is so simple that vectorization would have also worked; we'll move on to more realistic loop examples in the next section.)

 <div class="highlight">